amari-calipso/skye-lang/README.md

 }
 ```

-# Bitfields
+You can create a bitfield by specifying bit size for reach field

 ```
-bitfield MyBitfield {
+struct MyBitfield {
-    a: 10, // bitfields fields can be 0-64 bits
-    b: 48,
-    d: 0,
-    c: 1,
+    a[2]: u8,
+    b[128]: MyType
 }
 ```

 # Unions
 Unions are mostly meant for C interop.
 ```